kwdChan/pyscratch/docs/getting-started/3-control-the-sprite.md

 game_start_event = player.when_game_start()
 game_start_event.add_handler(movement)
 ```
 A function in python is similar to the stack of code blocks without the event on top (without the event on top, the code blocks will never run); and passing the function to the event as the handler is essentially attaching the stack of code blocks to the event block in Scratch.

+In this library, we use `yield` as as the wait block in Scratch.
+But unlike Scratch, the wait is necessary within the loop.
+Without waiting, python will put everything aside
+to attempt to run the loop as quickly as possible.
+A repeat loop (`for` loop) for 100 times will be finished instantly, but a forever loop will halt the program.

+Here we wait for 1/60th of a second, which is the duration of one frame when the framerate is 60, so the movement appears smoothly.
+However, the choice of this value is arbitrary.
+You can do 1/30, 1/120, 0.01 or whatever.

 Note that in this library, 180 is pointing to the left; 0 is pointing to the right.
 The top-left corner is (x=0, y=0) and the buttom-right corner is (x=1280, y=720) in this example depending your `SCREEN_WIDTH` and `SCREEN_HEIGHT`.